 MTAP (Methylthioadenosine Phosphorylase) is a Protein Coding gene.
-Diseases associated with MTAP include diaphyseal medullary stenosis with malignant fibrous histiocytoma.
-Among its related pathways are Metabolism and Metabolism.
+Diseases associated with MTAP include diaphyseal medullary stenosis - bone malignancy and diaphyseal medullary stenosis with malignant fibrous histiocytoma.
+Among its related pathways are Metabolism and CDK-mediated phosphorylation and removal of Cdc6.
 GO annotations related to this gene include phosphorylase activity and S-methyl-5-thioadenosine phosphorylase activity.
 An important paralog of this gene is ENSG00000264545.

 UniProtKB/Swiss-Prot for MTAP Gene

 Catalyzes the reversible phosphorylation of S-methyl-5-thioadenosine (MTA) to adenine and 5-methylthioribose-1-phosphate.
 Involved in the breakdown of MTA, a major by-product of polyamine biosynthesis.
 Responsible for the first step in the methionine salvage pathway after MTA has been generated from S-adenosylmethionine.
 Has broad substrate specificity with 6-aminopurine nucleosides as preferred substrates.